Chelsea DeBoer’s Father Reveals MTV Has College Funds For ‘Teen Mom 2’ Kids

 A photo posted by Chelsea DeBoer (@chelseahouska) on

 Sure enough, Randy didn’t hold back when asked about the college funds.
-Chelsea DeBoer’s father is often talking about how Adam Lind isn’t paying child support and he seems very organized about where each dollar goes.
-Maybe this is why Chelsea has been able to buy a home, raise a daughter and now have a stable family life with her husband, Cole.
+Chelsea DeBoer’s father is often talking about how Adam Lind isn’t paying child support, and he seems very organized about where each dollar goes.
+Maybe this is why Chelsea has been able to buy a home, raise a daughter, and now have a stable family life with her husband, Cole.
 DeBoer’s father explained how the trust fund is supposed to work for the children.

 “It is suppose[d] to be set up so parents cannot access it.
-Don’t know if others followed the guidelines or if it was actually checked,” Chelsea DeBoer’s father revealed on Twitter, sharing that MTV had indeed created college funds for the children, but none of the Teen Mom stars were supposed to have access to the money.
+Don’t know if others followed the guidelines or if it was actually checked,” Chelsea DeBoer’s father revealed on Twitter, sharing that MTV had indeed created college funds for the children.

+However, none of the Teen Mom stars were supposed to have access to the money.

 The question supposedly surfaced because Jenelle brought up the college fund that she had.
 And it makes sense that fans are questioning if she’s using the college fund on herself, as she recently revealed her brand new home.
-Evans and David Eason have been building her own home and it was just a year ago that she complained about being on food stamps.
+Evans and David Eason have been building her own home, and it was just a year ago that she complained about being on food stamps.
 Based on Randy’s tweet, it is possible that Jenelle used part of the college fund to pay for her home.

 “I mean Jenelle made it sound like it’s enough to cover a 4yr college with extra for post-college.
 I’m hoping they chose trustees other than the moms,” one person replied to Randy Houska, while another added, “Should be, if $ wasn’t taken out by parents.
 The kids should have MORE than enough for college.”